gpsyrou/Forward_Backward_Algorithm_Package/README.md

  Function that implements a Viterbi algorithm, given likelihood of observed data,timestamp of each observation and a parameter theta.

+You can download the package in your computer or just import it directly into your R environment by writing the following command: devtools::install_github("gpsyrou/GSpyrou_package")

 **References**

 https://en.wikipedia.org/wiki/Viterbi_algorithm